cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-pipeline/content/labs/declarative-basics.md

   ```
   ...
-  Agent default-jnlp-0p189 is provisioned from template Kubernetes Pod Template
+  Agent default-jnlp-sx8fz is provisioned from template default-jnlp
   ...
   ```